Film scanner test-reports: complete overview of all the models

 The Taiwanese producer Plustek (German branch in Norderstedt) offers a wide portfolio of different types of scanners.
 Since the year 2004, Plustek also offers film scanners that have been further developed in numerous variants and also improved ever since.

 Beside high-quality monitors and colour management tools, the German firm Quato also offers some scanners for the digitalization of film material.
 Quato produces the film scanners with a license of Plustek.
+The company Quato does not exist any more since 2013.

-The German firm reflecta from Rottenburg is the only firm which core business are film scanners.
+The German firm reflecta from Eutingen is the only firm which core business are film scanners.
 Reflecta offers the biggest range of film scanners in different price categories, from the simple CMOS-based compact scanners up to full-automatic slide magazine scanners.
 Due to the large variety of models, Reflecta is the market leader in the field of film scanners.

 Up to the year 2007, the firm Umax only had one film scanner in the range.
 Today, Umax is active in some very different business areas; the scanner department has been taken over by the firm Microtek.